 Treating trauma is a complex task.
 A person can still be manifesting negative behavioural traits as a result of this past trauma even though a significant period of time, even years since a traumatic event has occurred has elapsed.
 Trauma can develop into Post-Traumatic Stress Disorder or Complex Post-Traumatic Stress Disorder.
 Childhood trauma refers to children aged 0-6 years old that have been exposed to a traumatic incident.

 - Sexual abuse

 - Grief at a sudden loss of a caregiver/parent

-The real goal is to enable a drug addict or alcoholic to resolve their trauma and reintegrate into society, contributing in a meaningful way.
+The real goal is to enable a person struggling with the disorder to resolve their trauma and reintegrate into society, contributing in a meaningful way.
 There are often co-dependant relationships at play in these family dynamics.
-Co-dependency and addiction manifest as offer as trauma and addiction.
+Co-dependency and addiction manifest often as trauma and addiction.
 As an adult, the person is now not able to handle stressful interpersonal relationships based on an untrue belief system and dysfunctional coping skills.

 If you need any more information about co-dependancy, addiction, trauma or would like to speak to a counsellor, please contact Recovery Direct on 081 444 7000 .
 Recovery Direct is South Africa’s most advanced addiction treatment programme.

 Once trauma is brought into consciousness, the accompanying substance abuse is tackled as a symptom and not the problem.

 The Recovery Direct treatment protocol was developed by the multidisciplinary trauma counsellors, who researched the link between trauma and substance use disorders and created a dynamic treatment model in support of rapid recovery.